 -- Loren Albright, local contractor and Sandpoint native

 The mine is widely opposed by neighboring communities.
 The Bonner County Commission and the City of Sandpoint have passed formal resolutions in opposition to the mine.
 Public officials, businesses and residents of the area have repeatedly advocated for reform of the 1872 Mining Law.
 Some 60 Idaho panhandle businesses, as well as county commissioners and city council members, oppose the mine.

 Taking action to protect Montana's water, wildlife and wilderness

-Earthworks, the Rock Creek Alliance, and other groups have successfully challenged the permit for this mine in court.
+Earthworks, the Rock Creek Alliance, and other groups successfully challenged the permit for this mine in court.
 On May 5, 2010, the federal court tossed out the mine permit, saying it fails to minimize impacts to water quality and fisheries.
 This is the third time that the court has ruled against this project.
-The mine must now go back to the drawing board to develop a revised plan.

 With your support, we will continue our efforts to protect this important ecosystem.